mvaganov/thinkwithtools/curriculum.md

   <li> For an instructor to expect to teach this course well, they should have familiarity with design thinking, or other rapid prototyping experience.
   <li> Additional notes are included (behind summary expansions like this) by the author.
 These are to provide details, context, and some suggestions for specific in-class implementations.
   <li> Please contact the course developer at michael.vaganov@gmail.com with feedback.
-  <li> TODO suggested grading ruberic (how much effort did you put into the prompt? did you make manual edits to LLM output?)
-  <li> TODO quiz about how LLMs work, after the Token Vectorization discussion
   </ul>
 </details>